-We begin the Lesotho, Eswatini & Kruger journey with a visit to Addo Elephant National Park in the Eastern Cape.
-Addo is recognised as one of South Africa’s most popular national parks and game reserves.
-It is sanctuary to over 550 elephants in just 120 000 hectares.
-It is also the third largest national park in South Africa.
-We then cross the border into the highland country of Lesotho where you can try your hand at pony trekking.
-Moving back into South Africa, we visit the colourful, spicy city of Durban, St Lucia Wetland Park and Hluhluwe-Umfolozi Game Reserve in KwaZulu Natal.
-Hluhulwe-Imfolozi Game Reserve is one of the last strongholds of the endangered Rhinoceros.
-The reserve has played a critical role in the preservation of these endangered animals, both Black and White Rhinoceros occur in the park.
-The landlocked kingdom of Eswatini is the next country we visit where we go on safari in Mlilwane Wildlife Sanctuary.
+We begin our Lesotho, Eswatini & Kruger safari with a visit to Addo Elephant National Park in the Eastern Cape.
+Addo park is recognised as one of South Africa’s most popular national parks and game reserves.
+It is sanctuary to many herds of elephants in just 120 000 hectares.
+It is also the third largest national park in South Africa which makes it the best South African safari destination.
+Our safari continues as we cut across the vast expanse of the Great Karoo, our destination is nestled in the heights of Lesotho.
+This mountain kingdom boasts the highest peaks in Southern Africa and is one of the highest countries in the world.
+The clean air of the mountains accompanies us as we explore the mountains on foot.
+We exit Lesotho and travel to the Drakensberg mountains, the Afrikaans name Drakensberge, meaning ‘dragon mountains’, makes these towering mountains a hiker’s paradise and worthy of exploration.
+The highlights of our South Africa tour continues to be checked off as we visit the colourful, spicy city of Durban, St Lucia Wetland Park and Hluhluwe-Umfolozi Game Reserve in KwaZulu Natal.
+Safari drives and boat cruises will give us our fix of wildlife encounters before our travels continue into the landlocked kingdom of Eswatini (previously known as Swaziland), where we are treated to a safari in Mlilwane Wildlife Sanctuary.
 Ending our tour back in South Africa we have the opportunity to tick off the Big Five in Kruger National Park.
 We spend a full day on safari in the largest game reserve in South Africa.
 Our return journey to Johannesburg takes us via the scenic Panorama Route where we will visit God’s Window, Bourke’s Luck Potholes and the Three Rondavels.
+Our South African safari will come to an end in the bustling city of Johannesburg.

 Pre & Post Tour Accommodation